Mary Moers Wenig Competition Official Rules (2023)

 - Email paper in either MS Word or PDF, and scanned entry form to: Amy Michaud at firstname.lastname@example.org.

-Deadline for submission: The submission must be received on or before June 15, 2018.
-An otherwise eligible submission will be considered as part of any 2018 writing competition if it is received after June 15, 2018 and before June 15, 2019 by a law student who was in good standing at an ABA-accredited law school within the United States or its possessions law at the time the paper was submitted.
+Deadline for submission: The submission must be received on or before June 30, 2023.
+An otherwise eligible submission will be considered as part of any 2023 writing competition if it is received after June 30, 2022 and before June 30, 2023 by a law student who was in good standing at an ABA-accredited law school within the United States or its possessions law at the time the paper was submitted (or within 90 days prior to its submission).

-Acceptance of paper for publication after its submission to this competition: If a paper submitted to this competition is accepted for publication after having been submitted to this competition, the individual (or co-authors) must immediately notify ACTEC’s office of this fact at the email address listed under Submission Rules.
-The paper’s acceptance for publication elsewhere may, but will not necessarily, preclude its continued consideration.
+Prior Publication: If a paper submitted to this competition is accepted for publication after having been submitted to this competition, the individual (or co-authors) must immediately notify Amy Michaud at email@example.com of this fact.
+The paper’s acceptance for publication elsewhere will not preclude its continued consideration for prize purposes.
+However, the Editors of the ACTEC Law Journal shall have discretion to decide if an entry accepted for publication elsewhere will remain eligible for publication in the ACTEC Law Journal.

 Tennessee residents please contact Amy Michaud to obtain the appropriate entry form.
 Ms. Michaud’s email address is firstname.lastname@example.org.